artsy/doppler/app/views/content/terms.md

 8.4 You own all rights, title, and interest in and to Your Application (excluding the Services, API Content (other than Your User Content), our Brand Features, and any derivative works or enhancements thereof), including but not limited to all intellectual property rights therein.

-8.5 Neither these Terms nor your use of the API grants you any ownership over the API, any API Content, or any rights therein.
+8.5 Neither these Terms nor your use of the API grants you any ownership over the API, any API Content, our Brand Features, or any rights therein.
 Except for the limited license to use the API that we grant you under these Terms, neither these Terms nor your use of the API grants you any license or permission under any copyright, trademark, or other intellectual property rights of Artsy or any third party, whether by estoppel, implication or otherwise.

 8.6 You may provide us with feedback, comments or suggestions (collectively, “Feedback”) related to the API, API Content and/or the use thereof.
 You agree that we will be free to copy, distribute, disclose, modify, create derivative works from, license, sublicense, publicly display, incorporate, and otherwise use any and all Feedback (and any derivative works thereof) for any commercial and non-commercial purposes, with no obligation of any kind to you.